AmarooHQ/whitepaper/10-Ultra-Terminum/99-acknowledgements.md

 # Acknowledgements

-Leesa Dang, for her help editing, improving the readability of the paper, and transcribing derivations and equations regarding UT's complexity.
+Leesa Dang, for her help editing, transcribing, and improving the readability of the paper.

-Elliot Temple
+Especially Elliot Temple, for helping me to find the beginning of my infinity.